145 lbs to kg: Understanding Weight Conversion and its Applications

 - Weight: Weight is the force of gravity acting on an object's mass.
 It varies depending on the gravitational field.

 The conversion we performed above focuses on mass, which remains consistent.
-While the weight of a 145-pound object might slightly change depending on its location (e.g., on the moon versus on Earth), its mass (approximately 65.77 kg) remains constant.
+Worth adding: , on the moon versus on Earth), its mass (approximately 65.
+In practice, while the weight of a 145-pound object might slightly change depending on its location (e.
+On top of that, g.
+77 kg) remains constant.

 Practical Applications: Real-world Examples